State Employment Law Map

 What is the minimum wage in my state?

 Minimum wages vary widely.
-As of 2025, Washington ($16.66), California ($16.50), Connecticut ($16.35), and New York ($16.00) are among the highest.
+As of 2026, Washington ($17.13), New York ($17.00), Connecticut ($16.94), and California ($16.90) are among the highest.
 Twenty states still follow the federal minimum of $7.25/hr.
-Many states index their rates to inflation annually, so rates change each January — verify the current rate for your state before setting pay policies.
+Many states raise their rate each January, so verify the current rate for your state before setting pay policies.

 Related resources